 To complete the form, you need to follow three simple steps.
 The first one is about filling in the form with your personal information like full name, address, e-mail, date of birth, passport info, etc. In this step, you must also choose the processing time and visa type.
 Take note that both factors will determine the cost of your India evisa.
 As for the latter, you can choose from tourist, business, and medical visa.
 When it comes to processing time, you have three options, and they are as follows:

-Standard processing – 96 hours.
+Standard processing – 4 days.
 Because it is the cheapest option, most applicants go for standard.
-It only costs $87.
+It only costs USD 76.00.

-Rush processing – 72 hours.
+Rush processing – 48 hours.
 The cost goes a bit higher than with the previous option.
-You will be charged $117.
+You will be charged USD 106.00.

-Super Rush processing time – 48 hours.
+Super Rush processing time – 24 hours.
 As you can expect, the price goes even higher.
-This option will cost you $152.
+This option will cost you USD 141.00.

-As for the cost of the other two visa types, just add another $10 to each processing time, which means that they cost $97, $127, and $162 respectively.
-The timeframes differ as well.
-The applications for both will be processed in 4, 3, and 2 business days respectively.
+As for the cost of the other two visa types, they are a little bit more expensive, which means that they cost USD 127.00, USD 157.00, and USD 192.00 respectively.
+The timeframes can differ as well.
+The applications for both will be processed in 4 days, 48 hours, and 24 hours, respectively.

 Then, the final step will ask you to answer a set of personal questions and upload additional documents.
 The last part differs depending on your particular circumstances, but you will be informed of exactly what you need to upload so do not worry about that.

-The Indian evisa for Portuguese Citizens will let you to stay maximum 60 days within the country, and you can have multiple entries.
+The Indian eVisa for Portuguese Citizens will let you stay a maximum of 90 days Total within the country, and you can have Multiple Entry.
 However, keep in mind that the electronic visa is accepted only at 25 airports and 5 seaports.
 If you use other points of entry, you need a consular visa.